-Bearing in mind all three of the formats involve visual representation do you find it interesting to showcase various subject?
+AH: Bearing in mind all three of the formats involve visual representation do you find it interesting to showcase various subjects?

 The author Nicholas Mirzoeff, a fellow visual activist, says that we’re now living in a “global digital visual culture”.
 And he ain’t wrong.
 Just look at the statistics; over 500 hours of video are uploaded to YouTube every single minute, and there are 1 trillion photos taken every year.
 We now live in a world run by images, far more than ever before, and if we can harness that for positive social causes, to tell stories about humanity and explore our artistry and creativity, it can only be a good thing.

-100%.
-In a world like today’s, when arguments are often reduced to 280 characters and it seems like understanding and respect are dead, I find stories are the best way to offer a perspective on the world that is nuanced, truthful and can build genuine dialogue.
+OA: 100%.
+In a world like today’s, when arguments are often reduced to 280 characters and it seems like understanding and respect are dead, I find stories are the best way to offer a perspective on the world that is nuanced, truthful, and can build genuine dialogue.

-Oh man, that’s impossible… There are so many people, from filmmakers like Ava DuVernay, Andrea Arnold, Reinaldo Marcus Green and Drake Doremus to photographers like Khalik Allah, Steve McCurry and Elliott Erwitt.
-I’m inspired by the work of social impact artists and organisations like Anthony Luvera, Cardboard Citizens, Akala, all the way to people that are nearer my own circles, people like Lawrence Hoo, Elle Ginter and Ollie Buckle.
-Honestly, I’m inspired by people every day, whether it’s the art they create, the way they go about their practice or just how they interact.
+OA: Oh man, that’s impossible… There are so many people, from filmmakers like Ava DuVernay, Andrea Arnold, Reinaldo Marcus Green, and Drake Doremus to photographers like Khalik Allah, Steve McCurry, and Elliott Erwitt.
+I’m inspired by the work of social impact artists and organizations like Anthony Luvera, Cardboard Citizens, Akala, all the way to people that are nearer my own circles, people like Lawrence Hoo, Elle Ginter, and Ollie Buckle.
+Honestly, I’m inspired by people every day, whether it’s the art they create, the way they go about their practice, or just how they interact.